ProcessMaker/processmaker/README.md

 `ci:processmaker:my-branch-in-core`

+If no branches are specified in the PR body, the develop branch of each package will be used.

-A full QA environment will be built with the branches you specify and a link will be posted in the PR comments when it's ready.
+A full working instance will be built and a link will be posted in the PR comments when it's ready.

 Note that this currently takes 10 to 30 minutes before the instance is ready.